Things that go bump in the capital: What’s on in London this Halloween 2013

 - 1 November : Scream After Dark Halloween Party

 It’s strictly adults only at this late night event at Madame Tussaud’s, where its Scream experience is taken over by unhinged inmates.
 Dance amongst the waxworks (lets hope they don’t come alive!) after having your make-up done, munch some food or swill a drink from the bar.
 Tickets start from £15.
 Doors open 7pm, last entry 9.30pm, ends midnight.
 Marylebone Rd, NW1 5LR.
 Nearest tube: Baker Street.
 For more information and tickets, visit the Madame Tussaud’s website.

 Although they take place all year round, the Ghost Bus Tours are particularly fun during Hallowe’en.
 Departing from 8 Northumberland Avenue (near Trafalgar Square) at 7.30 and 9pm every night, they take in the darker side of London with on-board horror theatre.
 Tickets: £22 adults, £16 concessions.
 Nearest tube: Charing Cross, Embankment or Westminster.
 For more information, visit the London Ghost Bus tours website.

-Posted on 26 October 2013, in Activities, Festivals, London, Nightlife and tagged children, Families, half-term, Halloween, london, October 2013, Pop up, What's On Guide.
+Posted on 26 Oct 2013, in Activities, Festivals, London, Nightlife and tagged children, Families, half-term, Halloween, London, Pop up, What's On Guide.
 Bookmark the permalink.
 Comments Off on Things that go bump in the capital: What’s on in London this Halloween 2013.